esnet/EScp/README.md

   cmake ..
   make -j 24

-  # Make will pull in libnuma, isa-l_crypto, and liburing
+  # Make will pull in nasm, libnuma, isa-l_crypto, and liburing dependencies
   # to which the application will be statically linked.

+  make install # Install EScp and dtn binary

   # optionally
-  ctest        # Run test framework make install # Install EScp and dtn binary make package # Create DEB/RPM/TGZ packages
+  ctest        # Run test framework make package # Create DEB/RPM/TGZ packages